faperezar/udacity_proyecto2/README.md

 This project is created in the context of the Udacity project and allows to have a practical execution of how an Integration flow and continuous deployment is carried out through GitHub and Azure Pipeline with a Python application and deployed to an Azure Web App.

+In this project it is very important given the dependencies of the application that Python 3.7 is used both in the Stack of the Web App and in the definition of the Pipeline.

 ## Project Plan
 * A link to a Trello board for the project https://trello.com/b/z3mKni0b/udacitycicd